LeaveItToBeaves/CrimeStats/README.md

-Initial push for Crime Statistics project for CS 3100
+Crime Statistics project for CS 3100

-Currently implementing Express using EJS templating engine
+Implementing Express using EJS templating engine and the Google Maps API

-Attempted to incorporate php, not fully working yet.